nelsonjchen/github-wiki-see-rs/README.md

 This is a terribly and hastily built service.
 However, it is usable and MVP!

-This was made in response to https://github.com/github/feedback/discussions/4992.
+This was made in response to https://github.com/github/feedback/discussions/4992, an issue that has been present for 10+ years.

 ## Design